Fortified church: Russia

 Medieval limestone churches of Russia sometimes resembled towers and could be used for defensive purposes.
 At least three churches in the Moscow and Tver regions have been described as purpose-built defensive structures: namely, Kamenskoye Church, Gorodishche Church, and Gorodnya Church.

 Slovenia

 During the Ottoman-Habsburg Wars from the late 15th to the late 17th century, the Slovene Lands were subjected to constant Ottoman raids, which reached their peak in the late 15th and early 16th century.
 During that period, around 300 village churches were fortified in the territory of present-day Slovenia, with another 50 in the neighboring area of southern Carinthia.

 They were known as tabors (which in modern Slovene means "camp").
 A dozen of such churches remain today, the most famous of which are the Holy Trinity Church in Hrastovlje, Mount Saint Mary near Ljubljana, and Podbrezje in Upper Carniola.

 In some cases, entire villages were fortified.
 Remaining examples are Šmartno in the Gorizia Hills, and Štanjel.

+Ukraine

+In Ukraine fortified churches were mostly constructed in a time period between the late 14th and the late 17th century in the western and central parts of modern Ukraine, most notably Galicia and Dnieper Ukraine.
+Some of these churches were constructed atop of existing fortifications and were extensively modified in later years, sometimes losing their sturdy appearance.